AmNotAGoose/ConnectFour/README.md

 # Connect Four

 # General logic

+### Structure
+- Separated into three types of functions: UI/display level, game logic, and player input

+### Entry (game() is discussed later)
 **void main(String[] args)**
 - A while loop is created which will break if **isRunning** becomes false
+- The global score is displayed
 - The user goes through the menu and can choose between Player vs. Player (1), Player vs. Random AI (2), Player vs. Perfect AI (3), or to quit the program (0).
 - When any of the gamemodes are chosen (1-3), the **game()** function is launched with the two agents' ID.
   - Player vs. Player - agent 0 (user input) and agent 0 (user input)